Pritamgit2002/Kaban/README.md

 ## 1. First 3 column previously set as Todo, Progess, Done
 ## 2. Set title, description , date(from calendar) in modal for each task.
+## 3. Delete any particular column or task .